MrW0r57/MrW0r57.github.io/_posts/2020-05-27-enumeration-is-the-key-to-success-6-1.md

-**Scan the network by nmap and netdiscover to open ports and services, now we have to enumerate them.**
+**Scan the network by Nmap and Netdiscover to open ports and services, now we have to enumerate them.**

 _**To scan verbose, syn, all ports, all scripts, no ping**_